 (3) The Court without remand and prior to the imposition of discipline may accept or solicit supplementary filings with respect to medical or other information, provided that the parties have notice and an opportunity to be heard.

 The Court, on receipt of notice of an additional proceeding before the board involving the same judge, may stay proceedings pending the board's termination of this additional proceeding.
 In the event that additional recommendations for discipline of the judge are filed, the Court may impose a single sanction covering all recommendations.

-When the hearing panel recommends the Supreme Court impose sanctions under Rule 11(b)(3), the Court shall review the record of the proceedings, giving deference to the facts, and shall file a written opinion and judgment directing such discipline or other action as it concludes is just and proper.
+When the panel recommends the Supreme Court impose sanctions under Rule 11(b)(2), the Court shall review the record of the proceedings, giving deference to the panel's findings of fact, and shall file a written opinion and judgment directing such discipline or other action as it concludes is just and proper.
 If the judge or board has filed an appeal under Rule 11(d), the Court may accept the recommendation of the panel, or reject or modify it in whole or in part.

-When the hearing panel recommends the removal of a judge, the Court shall promptly notify the judge and the Lawyers Professional Responsibility Board and give them an opportunity to be heard in the Court on the issue of lawyer discipline.
+When the panel recommends the suspension or removal of a judge, the Court shall promptly notify the judge and the Office of Lawyers Professional Responsibility and give them an opportunity to be heard in the Court on the issue of lawyer discipline.

 When any Formal Complaint or Formal Statement of Disability Proceeding has been filed against a member of the Supreme Court, the review under Rule 14 shall be submitted to and heard by a panel consisting of the Chief Judge of the Court of Appeals or designee and six others chosen at random from among the judges of the Court of Appeals by the Chief Judge or designee.

 In its decision, the Court may direct that no petition for rehearing will be entertained, in which event its decision shall be final upon filing.
 If the Court does not so direct, the respondent may file a petition for rehearing in accordance with the requirements of Minn.
 R. Civ.
 App.
 P. 140.